The-Sickness/Incoming-BG/README.md

+The Conquest and Honor tabs are at the bottom of the GUI.
+Both of these can be edited for color, font, and size.
+Both Conquest and Honor will update in real time.
+It's just a convenient way to see your points if you don't have them listed in another DataBroker addon that lets them be visible at all times.

+READ:

+Don't be fooled by imitations on needing a dependable addon to call your Inc's.
+This is your one shop stop.

 You have the options to change the message for chat for calling an INC. You have the option to change the button colors, you can change the button font color, you can change the font, you can change the font size, and you can change the background Opacity.

+IncCallout now works in ALL BG's.

+Also added in /incmsg.
+Its a message you can use in Instance chat to tell folks about the addon (if you want to):

+"Peeps, yall need to get the addon Incoming-BG.
+It has a GUI to where all you have to do is click a button to call an INC. Beats having to type anything out.
+Just sayin'"

 *MiniMap Button:

 MiniMap button has a couple of functions.
 You can move it anywhere on the MiniMap.
 Left Click will toggle the IncCallout GUI, (you can still use /inc if you want).
 Right Click will toggle Message options.